parthawasthi25/parthawasthi25/README.md

-# Hi there I am Parth Awasthi.
+# Hi there I am Parth Awasthi

 A driven and motivated individual with a passion for computer science, I am eager to apply my skills and knowledge to make a meaningful contribution to a dynamic organization.
 With some handsome experience in C++ programming language, data structures, and algorithms, as well as leadership experience gained through my NCC training, I bring a